Visyond/website-hugo/site/content/pricings/new-pricing-page.md

 firstPricingSubTitle: Visyond features start at $25/user/month
 secondPricingSubTitle: You can combine any features from any of the categories below
 leftCard:
-  leftCardSubTitle: >-
-    Whether you are a consultant or freelancer, it’s never been easier to manage, analyse and report spreadsheet data
-  leftCardTitle: Individual
   markdown: |-
     * [Audit Mode](https://cms.visyond.com/features/audit-mode/)
     * [Charts](/features/charts/)